VarunAgw/SURLS/README.md

 #### I just want simple tracking, not complex solution like GA
 - Create `bit.ly` aliases for your favorite URL
-- Make SURLS URL points to `biy.ly` aliases instead of original URLf
+- Make SURLS URL points to `biy.ly` aliases instead of original URL

 The redirect flow will be like `example.com/alias -> bit.ly/abcde -> google.com/`